aaps/MCmotions/README.md

 #NEW:
 getting rid of if no scene mentioned at lister exported file will be corrupted (done)

-making the proxy faster by moving world guesser to lister (done)

 some crude stairs corners, this is tricky (done, not negative stairs tho)